Facilities and Reservations

 The pavilion is a covered structure with a concrete-slab floor (30x60ft) and can be used for a wide range of functions, weather permitting.
 It is equipped with tables, folding chairs and charcoal barbecue grills.

 Cell phone service at Andrews forest is quite limited; landline phones (including a conference call unit) are available in the office building for visitors and require a calling card for long distance calls.
 All labs, offices, classrooms and apartments are connected via a wireless local area network.
-Internet service to Headquarters is through a T1 line (1.2Mbps) and is easily overwhelmed during busy periods; research and education use of bandwidth is prioritized and may necessitate Wi-Fi outages.
+Internet service to Headquarters is through a wireless network, which is subject to weather outages and can be overwhelmed during busy periods; research and education use of bandwidth is prioritized and may necessitate Wi-Fi outages.
 Video-conferencing equipment can be reserved for research or education groups.

 Please note that pets are not allowed at the Andrews, either at the Headquarters site (including housing) or at any field location.
 Some local inns and motels do allow pets, as does the nearby Mona Campground.